 Norfolk Island, Australia

-One of Australia’s best-kept secrets lies a two-hour flight off the Eastern coast of Sydney and it is named Norfolk Island.
+One of Australia’s best-kept secrets lies a two-hour flight off the Eastern coast of Sydney.
+It is named Norfolk Island.
 We chose this as one of our top picks for the best secret islands in Australia.
 Two years later and it is still on our mind!
-This quiet oasis would make the perfect escape in 2021, especially for Aussies who are looking to get a sense of Australia without travelling too far from home.
-There are flights on certain days of the week and limited accommodation on the island, so be sure to plan in advance.
+This quiet oasis would make the perfect escape in 2021, especially for Aussies looking to explore closer to home.
+Please note there are flights on certain days of the week and limited accommodation on the island.
+For this reason, it is best to plan your visit in advance.

 Read more: Why you need to visit Norfolk Island